 # keep_metric_names instructs keeping the original metric names for the aggregated samples.

-# This option can be set only if outputs list contains only a single output.
+# This option can be set only if outputs list contains a single output.

 # By default, a special suffix is added to original metric names in the aggregated samples.